Daily Deal Predictions for 2012

-From delayed IPOs, to buyouts, burnouts, layoffs and more, 2011 proved to be a volatile year for the daily deal industry.
-The business model for profitable group buying remains out of reach for many, and the industry is racing to figure out where to place their bets for growth.
+From delayed IPOs, to buyouts, layoffs and more, 2011 proved to be a volatile year for the daily deal industry.
 Publishers, merchants and business owners want to know what’s next in the social commerce space.

-With more than 600 companies currently operating in the group buying space, industry consolidation is going to become a very real threat to many daily deal sites.
+With more than 600 companies currently operating in the group buying space, industry consolidation is going to become a very real threat.
 According to Yipit.com, over 170 deal sites failed in 2011.
 Next year the trend will continue as large companies purchase smaller rivals and other generic deal brands go belly up.
-Over 200 of the ‘me-too’ deal sites may close their doors within the first six months of the New Year.
+Over 200 of the ‘me-too’ deal sites may close their doors within the first six months of the new year.
 Meanwhile, publishers and niche sites that have found a way to integrate daily deals into their existing content, rather than just photocopying Groupon’s model, will not only survive but thrive.

 2012 Is The Year of the White Label

 White-label providers will reign supreme in 2012.
 According to Yipit research, this year white labels exhibited a transaction volume of 5-10 percent, but next year it may double as much as 20 percent.
 Media companies, niche bloggers and digital content creators have credible brands, local sales forces and engaged audiences–critical components that large horizontal sites spend hundreds of millions to grow.
 The only piece these companies are missing is the technology on which to build a deal site.
 In the year ahead, white label technologies will allow publishers to prevail after the Groupons of the world have exhausted their resources acquiring new customers and finding new merchants.

 The Future Lies In Instant Contextualized Deals